Bespoke Group Private Medical Insurance for 250 or more employees

 Optimum.
 Health insurance for 250 or more employees

-Optimum is our bespoke private medical insurance (PMI) policy for schemes with 250 employees or more.
-This is a highly flexible PMI policy.
+Optimum is our bespoke private medical insurance (PMI) product for schemes with 250 employees or more.
+This is a highly flexible PMI product.
 It’s up to your clients what’s included – and what’s not.

 It’s important to fully understand this product’s details as this will help you conduct a compliant sale.
-Examples of the bespoke cover we could create, the options and exclusions are listed in the product’s brochure (PDF 4,361KB).
+Examples of the bespoke cover we could create, the options and exclusions are listed in the product’s brochure - post 1 October 2018 (PDF 4,361KB).
 Non-standard terms may apply to your client's policy.

-Optimum is a bespoke PMI policy.
-With it, we’ll help your clients choose a unique set of benefits for their employees – helping them get access to prompt, private medical treatment:
+Optimum is a bespoke PMI product.
+With it, we’ll help your client choose a unique set of benefits for their employees – helping them get access to prompt, private medical treatment:

-- Dedicated account management for you and your clients
+- Dedicated account management for you and your client

 - Flexibility regarding the benefits offered to the employer

-- Different levels of cover to include different categories of staff if required
+- Different levels of cover for different categories of staff if required

 - Added value benefits that could help improve the health and wellbeing of the workforce